-I read Seveneves as a vision of how we have destroyed earth.
-Granted, we never really know for sure who or what the “agent” is.
-However, the novel is a stark reminder of the dystopian future in store for us if we do not treat our planet with respect.
+Seveneves is an allegory of how we destroy the Earth.
+Granted, we never really know for sure who or what the “Agent” is.
+We do not need to.
+Seveneves is a stark reminder of the dystopian future in store for us if we do not treat our planet with respect.
 Stephenson’s gripping, supersonic, turbo-charged odyssey through outer space at hyper speed left a deep impression on me.